thevindu-w/clip_share_server/README.md

 - When the server starts, it will not display any visible window.
 Instead, it will run in the background.
 - On Linux or macOS, if you start the program from the terminal, it should return immediately unless the `-D` flag (no-daemonize) is used.
 The server will continue to run in the background.
 - On Windows, it will show a tray icon unless disabled from the configuration file.
 You can click on it to stop the server.
-- If something goes wrong, it will create a `server_err.log` file.
-That file will contain what went wrong.
+- If something goes wrong, it will create a `server_err.log` file containing what went wrong.

 <br>